 Michael Kelley, B. F. How, and A. D. Thomson pooled their resources in 1902 to form wholesaler Kelley-How-Thomson, setting up shop at 301-315 South Fifth Avenue West in a building designed by John J. Wangenstein.
 Kelley-How-Thomson manufactured and sold tools for mining and lumber operations and supplied local hardware stores across the northern United States.
 The firm established its place in the history of the National Football League by sponsoring the league’s Duluth Kelleys, the team that would become the legendary Duluth Eskimos.
 Its house brand “Hickory” competed directly with the “Zenith” brand of Duluth’s Marshall-Wells.
 Apparently Zenith won, because in 1955 Kelly-How-Thomson became Marshall-Wells’ subsidiary, operating under its own name until both companies closed in 1958.
 The buildings on South Fifth Avenue were used as warehouses until they were demolished in 1968 to make room for the Interstate 35 expansion.

 In 1893 Albert Morley Marshall purchased Duluth’s Chapin-Wells wholesale hardware business — first established in 1886 as G. C. Greenwood & Company — at 406 West Superior Street and renamed it Marshall-Wells.
 His business prospered, and soon he was shipping throughout the Midwest and Canada.
 Marshall-Wells developed a product line of tools and other goods manufactured by others and rebranded under the Zenith label before they were shipped out.
 Marshall-Wells got in on the manufacturing end as well, making paint and appliances in Duluth.
-Business was going so well that in 1900 Marshall built a seven-story office, plant, and warehouse at 325 South Fifth Avenue West.
+Business was going so well that in 1900 Marshall built a seven-story office, plant, and warehouse at 325 South Lake Avenue.
 The building was designed in two sections and straddled railway tracks.

 A year later Marshall-Wells opened branches in Canada and the Pacific Northwest; nine years after that it became the largest hardware wholesaler in the United States, the third largest in the world.
 Marshall-Wells grew to operate over one thousand retail stores in the United States and Canada and reached annual sales of $100 million.
 By 1950, sales dropped dramatically, and in 1958 the company liquidated.
 While Marshall-Wells is gone, its building has not been lost.
 Today the complex, known as the Meierhoff Building, has been divided into a hotel, restaurants, and offices.